-Copycat Pioneer Woman Hoppin John Recipe is full such great flavor and taste!
+Copycat Pioneer Woman Hoppin John Recipe is such an amazing recipe!
 My family and I could not believe how good this simple dish tasted.
 The superstition says you should enjoy black-eyed peas on the first day of the new year and you will have great prosperity and health.

-We indulged on this delicious dish and every little bit helps right??
-This easy recipe was so good, however I did make a substitute and use bacon instead of a ham hock, only because I had bacon at home and did not want to run to the store for a ham hock.
+This easy recipe was so good, however I did make a substitute and use bacon instead of a ham hock, only because I had bacon at home and did not want to run to the store.
 Yes, I was being lazy on the first day of the year.
 Hoppin John is a basic black-eyed pea stew, but do not let that fool you because it is hearty and tastes good!

 I started out by making my bacon pieces nice and crispy in the pot.
 Once they were I added the celery, onion and green pepper to the pot for a few minutes.
 Then added in the garlic for a minute.
 So they were nice and sauteed.
 Next went in the peas, chicken broth, bay leaf and spices.